 "I feel happy that I was able to share in their memorable moment in their lives," she added.

-The Prison Show 90.1 FM KPFT Houston Friday, December 22, 2017
+The Prison Show90.1 FM KPFT Houston Friday, December 22, 2017

+Thank you for contacting Memorable Moment for your Texas Prison Wedding behind TDCJ walls.
 Your Loved One's first step is to submit and I60 to the Law Library to get a copy of their TDCJ ID card.
 This is the longest process and can take 3-6 weeks.
 We offer a Twogether in Texas* Premarital Course that will save you $60 on the cost of the marriage license that can be taken during this time.
 (The course will also waive the 3-day wait to marry) If you have a valid ID and/or birth certificate for them, you may be able to skip this step.
+Your first step is to hire an officiant to guide you through the process of saying I DO.
+Memorable Moment has several approved officiants to help make that special Moment Memorable for you both.

 We may doze but we never close.